Elis Bakaj: Dinamo București

-Chornomorets Odessa
+Chornomorets Odesa

-On 27 February 2012, he joined Ukrainian club Chornomorets Odessa on loan.
-He then signed a permanent contract for Chornomorets Odessa outright on a three-year contract in May.
+On 27 February 2012, he joined Ukrainian club Chornomorets Odesa on loan.
+He then signed a permanent contract for Chornomorets Odesa outright on a three-year contract in May.

 Kukësi

-Due to the civil unrest caused by the 2014 Ukrainian revolution, Bakaj agreed to be released from his contract with Chornomorets Odessa as he looked for a return to Albania.
+Due to the civil unrest caused by the 2014 Ukrainian revolution, Bakaj agreed to be released from his contract with Chornomorets Odesa as he looked for a return to Albania.
 He was reportedly close to signing with his first club Partizani Tirana, but a deal was not agreed to, so he joined Kukësi on 12 March 2014, pending FIFA clearance.
 He signed a contract until the end of the 2013–14 season, as well as any European games the club would be involved in, should they qualify.
 His wage was reported to be €40,000, making him one of the highest paid players in the league's history.
 However, FIFA did not give him the permit to play, so Bakaj terminated the contract and left the club only two weeks following his arrival.